2451

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Etsy's EBITDA was $235.5 million this quarter, translating into a 28% margin.
-Additionally, Etsy has demonstrated extremely high profitability over the last four quarters, with average EBITDA margins of 27.4%.
+Etsy reported EBITDA of $167.9 million this quarter, resulting in a 26% margin.
+Additionally, Etsy has demonstrated extremely high profitability over the last four quarters, with average EBITDA margins of 27.3%.

 Etsy Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Etsy's free cash flow came in at $282.5 million in Q4, roughly the same as last year.
+Etsy's free cash flow came in at $59.32 million in Q1, up 25.1% year on year.

 Etsy Free Cash Flow

-It was good to see Etsy narrowly top analysts' revenue expectations this quarter.
-Free cash flow was also solid.
-On the other hand, revenue & user growth has regrettably slowed.
-Overall, this was a mixed quarter for Etsy.
-The company is down 4.3% on the results and currently trades at $73.85 per share.
+Overall, this was a tough quarter for Etsy.
+The company is down 15.5% on the results and currently trades at $58.97 per share.

 Is Now The Time?

 We think Etsy is a solid business.
-We'd expect growth rates to moderate from here, but its revenue growth has been solid over the last three years.
-And while its growth in active buyers has been lackluster, the good news is its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, its gross margins are a strong starting point for the overall profitability of the business.
+Although its revenue growth has been a little slower over the last three years, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+And while its active buyers have declined, its gross margins are a strong starting point for the overall profitability of the business.

-At the moment Etsy trades at 13.2x next 12 months EV-to-EBITDA.
-There are definitely things to like about Etsy and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price point.
+At the moment, Etsy trades at 0.0x next 12 months EV-to-EBITDA.
+There are definitely things to like about Etsy and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.